nicktagliamonte/In-the-City/README.md

 ## Upcoming Work:

 ### Phase 6: Working Demo
 Keep adding individual game elements in a "test data" format.
-- Introduce a theivery mechanic (negotiator specialty, but available to all)
 - Player Leveling Mechanics
     - Pay attention to the fact that both max and remaining carry weight will need to increase.
     - Pay attention to the fact that party members should also level up here.